dyrector-io/dyrectorio/CONTRIBUTING.md

 ## Security & Privacy

-Security and privacy are extremely important to dyrectorio's core team, its independent developers, and users alike.
+Security and privacy are extremely important to dyrector.io's core team, its independent developers, and users alike.
 Make sure to follow the best industry standards and practices.

 ## Dependencies

-Please avoid introducing new dependencies to dyrectorio without consulting the team.
+Please avoid introducing new dependencies to dyrector.io without consulting the team.
 New dependencies can be very helpful but also introduce new security and privacy issues, complexity, and impact total docker image size.

 Adding a new dependency should provide meaningful value to the product with minimum possible risk.

 ## Other Ways to Help

-Pull requests are great, but there are many other areas where you can help dyrectorio.
+Pull requests are great, but there are many other areas where you can help dyrector.io.

 ### Sending Feedbacks & Reporting Bugs

-Sending feedback is a great way for us to understand your different use cases of dyrectorio better.
+Sending feedback is a great way for us to understand your different use cases of dyrector.io better.
 If you had any issues, bugs, or want to share about your experience, feel free to do so on our GitHub issues page or at our [Discord server](https://discord.gg/hMyT9cbYFD).

 ### Submitting New Ideas

-If you think dyrectorio could use a new feature, please open an issue on our GitHub repository, stating as much information as you can think of your new idea and it's implications.
+If you think dyrector.io could use a new feature, please open an issue on our GitHub repository, stating as much information as you can think of your new idea and it's implications.
 We'd also use this issue to gather more information, get more feedback from the community, and have a proper discussion about the new feature.

 ### Improving Documentation